silicondsp/digital-communication/README.md

 <BR>
 <div id="introduction">
 <h2>Introduction</h2>
-<p style="margin-left:1em;">Block Diagram Topologies are provided for modeling and simulation a QPSK Digital Communication Links.
+<p style="margin-left:1em;">Block Diagram Topologies are provided for the modeling and simulation of a QPSK Digital Communication Links.
 All the blocks used in the topologies are included in the Capsim&reg;  Text Mode Kernel (TML) Repository.
 TCL scripts are provided for running multiple simulations at different SNR and tabulating the result showing BER versus SNR in dB.
 The communication link uses Nyquest Pulse Shaping where the rolloff factor can be specified.
 The <strong>sqrtnyq.s  </strong> block is used at the receiver and transmitter